UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Different difficulties- bronze, silver, gold trophies (to implement, create a "DIFFICULTY" property) trophies should spawn more or less curses (silver trophy, 1 curse per level) (gold trophy 2 curses per level) And the points requirement should differ too

-FIX: THE 6-Ball!
-Its currently still using old code for UP-4, Pulse items.
-Also, nerf the income for 6-ball